OCA/vertical-community/__unreviewed__/mail_holacracy/README.md

-# Mail for Holacracy #
+# Mail for Holocracy #

-This module improve the mail.group object in order to use him for holacracy process.
+This module enhances the mail.group object in order to use it for holacracy process and nesting message groups into each other.

 ## Functions ##
 - Mail.group is now a recursive model.
-You can't subscribe to a parent group but each followers of a group is
-- automatically subscribed to his parent group
+You can't subscribe to a parent group but each followers of a group is automatically subscribed to his parent group
 - A group can now be a normal group, a circle or a role
 - In a circle, you can define permissions for children groups
 - A group can now be linked to a partner, you can easily create it from the group